 San Gimignano was our second stop.
 It is a tiny town on a hill that is so picturesque.
 Situated above the grape vineyards, it is the perfect escape from the busier cities of Florence and Sienna.
 It is so much fun to go in and out of all the cute stores and sample a little world-famous gelato.

-They picked us up on a bus to take us back to Florence and we were joined by 5 couples from New Jersey who had been to dinner in a restaurant in the upstairs of our class.
-One of the guys in the group had been in a 50’s band and they serenaded us with 50’s classics complete with Doo-Wops – we were laughing and crying hysterically.
+They picked us up on a bus to take us back to Florence, and we were joined by five couples from New Jersey who had been to dinner in a restaurant upstairs of our class.
+One of the guys in the group had been in a 50’s band, and they serenaded us with 50’s classics, complete with Doo-Wops – we were laughing and crying hysterically.
 What a fun night!

 As we walked back to our Airbnb, exhausted and energized at the same time, we came upon a small group playing music and listened for a while.
 Unexpected moments like this are one of the reasons I’ve been to Florence three times and why it is one of my favorite cities in the world.

 The next stop on our Italy girl’s trip was Cinque Terre.
-Cinque Terre is an area of five different cities well known by tourists and very beloved.
+Cinque Terre is an area of five different cities that are well-known and very beloved by tourists.
 It is THE place in Italy I have most wanted to go to for years.
-I wondered if the hype of it would live up to the reality or if it would be filled with too many tourists.
+I wondered if the hype of it would live up to the hype or if it would be filled with too many tourists.
 Verdict: I loved it!
 It is a very picturesque area with multicolored houses, many boats, and beautiful beaches.

 We stayed in the town of Monterosso at a hotel we found on Trip Advisor called the Hotel Villa Steno.
-There are no branded hotels in this area so no chance of using points for this part of our Italy girl’s trip.
+There are no branded hotels in this area, so there is no chance of using points for this part of our Italy girl’s trip.
 The people who own the hotel we stayed at serve an excellent breakfast every morning and were the kindest, most hospitable people.

 As rumored, Monterosso is filled with tourists all day long.
 Amazingly, when they leave at about 3:00 pm, it becomes this quiet little town that you never want to leave.
 I really want to return and spend a full week there.
 I loved the vibe there and the beaches and colors.